sweetn3ss/Mesa_Additions/README.md

 <h2> Spartan Laser </h2>

 The Spartan Laser, or M6G Grindell/Galilean Non-Linear Rifle, is a staple of Halo as a genre, and its absence from the Arma 3 Halo community is not unnoticed.
 The model is also used(with permission) in OPAEX, though some may prefer its implementation here rather than there.

+<h2> Maglock Mania Rework </h2>

+While Cardboardboxo's mod is very well made, he doesn't often have the necessary free time to keep it up-to-date and bug-free.
+We've gotten permission from him to modify it to our tastes, including keeping our instance of it current and capable.

 <h2> Closing Statement </h2>